BoubaDev/dmjava/README.md

 6. Make sure the JDK 1.8 is selected, then click Next
 7. You can change the project Name and location or leave it as is, then click Finish
 8. Run the test file
-o	Navigate to the file PartitionUtilsTest o	Right click on the partition() function, the click on Run’partition()’ o	You can change the values of liste[] and taille to perform more tests
+-	Navigate to the file PartitionUtilsTest
+-	Right click on the partition() function, the click on Run’partition()’
+-	You can change the values of liste[] and taille to perform more tests

 Note: The jar file of the project is located in root of the target folder